Stanford Summer Engineering Academy (SSEA)

 - Build a network of friends and faculty as you live on campus for one month

 - Plan your four years at Stanford

-SSEA presents a preview of what the Stanford School of Engineering offers:
+SSEA presents a preview of what the Stanford School of Engineering offers including:

-- An overview of the SoE major programs to help inspire and define academic choices
+- An overview of the School of Engineering major programs to help inspire and define academic choices

-- Exposure to engineering courses prior to your freshman year
+- Exposure to engineering courses prior to the official start of your freshman year

 The SSEA Program

-The four-week SSEA program will cover bioengineering, biomechanical engineering, civil and environmental engineering, chemical engineering, computer science, electrical engineering, management science and engineering, materials science and engineering, and mechanical engineering, as well as math and physics.
-Click here to see sample Day in the Life Accounts and Favorite SSEA Memories from past SSEA participants.
+The four-week SSEA program covers bioengineering, biomechanical engineering, civil and environmental engineering, chemical engineering, computer science, electrical engineering, management science and engineering, materials science and engineering, and mechanical engineering, as well as math and physics.

 The program provides:

 - An overview of the engineering departments and degree programs from Stanford faculty